peakshift/bitcoin-ux/coinjoins/design-sprints.md

 ##### On-chain

 Labels are not stored on on-chain, they are usually stored on the device running the wallet.
-So this means if a user imports their seed into another wallet it would only be able to fetch transactions and not any of the off-chain meta data — **see address discovery**.
+So this means if a user imports their seed into another wallet it would only be able to fetch transactions and not any of the off-chain meta data— **see address discovery**.

 #### Lightning

-This meta data on lightning is set in a description field of a BOLT11 invoice.
-These invoices are stores
+When creating a payment request, the memo on lightning is set in the description field of a BOLT11 invoice.
+It can also be extended with a “description_hash” to store things like an itemised list of whats being paid for typical purchase receipt.

 *NOTE: BIP21 has a message parameter, but most applications do not recognise this and only read the label.*